 Holidaymakers seeking a destination with rich culture, intriguing history and natural beauty will find much to love about Spain.
 This charming Mediterranean country offers much to see and do, from the bustling streets of Madrid to the colourful sights of Cordoba to the incomparable beauty of Costa Blanca.
-Those looking for the perfect family holidays 2013 in Spain should keep these five destinations in mind.
+Those looking for the perfect Spanish family holidays should keep these five destinations in mind.

 The vibrant and historic capital city of Spain, Madrid boasts world-class museums, galleries, historic sites and public spaces to explore.
 The city, known for its astounding architecture and rich variety of cultural attractions, also offers many of Europe’s top dining, shopping and nightlife destinations.

 Among its premier holiday attractions are the sprawling Puerta Del Sol, its main public centre, and the ornate Palacio de Cibeles, an architectural treasure.
 It also boasts the beautiful Palacio Real, Plaza de Castilla and Plaza Mayor, home to a fine collection of cafes, shops and restaurants.
 Madrid also boasts a wealth of world-class museums and parks worth exploring such as the National Archaeology Museum, the Prado, the Royal Botanical Garden and El Retiro Park, a perfect spot for rest and leisure.